 The Rising Tide is a series of sculptures by British Artist Jason deCaires Taylor, which were originally placed in the River Thames, close to The Houses of Parliament, as part of an environmental exhibition.

 While working on the Museo Atlantico project here in Lanzarote, Taylor offered The Rising Tide to Lanzarote, with the option to have the horses on loan for a period of ten years, in return for a single payment of €15,000 to cover the material costs, or to buy them outright for the sum of €200,000.
 The Cabildo chose the former and paid for their transport and installation.

 They duly arrived three years ago, and were beautifully placed in front of the Museum of Contemporary Art at Castillo San José in Arrecife.

 Since then, the horses have enchanted locals and visitors, not least those arriving on cruise ships into the port – they look doubly impressive from the ocean.
 According to the tide, and the position of the sun, they can look completely different from one day to the next.
 A truly stunning piece of dynamic, modern art.

 So why is the new government of The Cabildo planning to remove them?

 It’s clearly a nonsense, and many suspect the motive is political – a new government trying to undo the work of the previous administration, perhaps?
-Whatever the reason, we think it would be a tragedy, bordering on farce, to lose the sculptures.
-Let’s all enjoy them for the remaining seven years of the free loan, and then make any necessary decisions about their future.
+Whatever the reason, we think it would be a tragedy, bordering on farce, to lose the sculptures, with the added sting that it’s going to cost a decent year’s salary to actually get them out of the water.
+Let’s all enjoy them for the remaining seven years of the loan, and then make any necessary decisions about their future.

 What do you think?
 Let us know and see what others think in our Facebook Poll.